Last updated on February 5th, 2024 at 09:48 pm

 Importance of Cognitive Intuition

-It can be an important factor in decision-making as it allows us to quickly and accurately assess situations based on our past experiences and knowledge.
+As described above, cognitive intuition can be an important factor in decision-making as it allows you to quickly and accurately assess situations based on your past experiences and knowledge.

-When faced with complex or uncertain information, it can help us make decisions more efficiently by drawing on our tacit knowledge, pattern recognition abilities, and expertise.
+When faced with complex or uncertain information, it can help you make decisions more efficiently by drawing on your tacit knowledge, pattern recognition abilities, and expertise.

 Benefits of Cognitive Intuition